EtchedPixels/Fuzix-Compiler-Kit/README.md

 ### 6502

 Early development code for a 6502/65C02 backend.
-Before this can be effective there will need to be some work on rewriting subtrees to use byte operations when possible.
+The main work at this point has been adding compiler support for reducing operations down to byte size where possible.

 ### 65C816